kahunacohen/trackit/README.md

 ## TODO
 1. Autocomplete when categorizing
 1. Easy quit when categorizing
+1. Pre loop and create accounts before walking so we don't have to get the account ID in the middle of the transaction when walking.
 1. Add category when categorizing
 1. Tagging
 1. Descriptions
 1. Search across categories
+1. Add unique constraint on name in accounts

 מסלול מורחב ?